dawzon/Harmoney/README.md

 ## About

 This application was a group project created for NDSU CSCI 313, where we learned how to use the Angular framework.
-Currently, the it's hardcoded to one of our Firebase accounts for backend storage.
+Currently, it's hardcoded to one of our Firebase accounts for backend storage.

 The final product resembles a simple, although incomplete, finance tracking application.